polytope-labs/ismp/request_response.md

 machine.
 In ISMP it is required that a state machine commits a cryptographic hash of either a request or response to it's state trie.
-Hashing requests and responses is described in the functions below:
+The process for hashing requests and responses is described in the functions below:

 ```rust
 /// Return the keccak256 hash of a request